omarv74/PHIDeIDPortal/README.md

   f. **az ad app create** --display-name _appid_ --web-redirect-uris _https://{webname}.azurewebsites.net/signin-oidc_ --enable-id-token-issuance _true_
   g.
 Modify App Registration to include Group Claims (modify groupMembershipClaims property)
   h.
 Add Entra group to support Admins.
 Note group name for updating the web app configuration value
   i.
-(Azure managed identity security for Cosmos) **az cosmosdb sql role assignment create** -g _resourcegroup_ -a _cosmosaccountname_ --role-definition-name "Cosmos DB Built-in Data Contributor" -scope "/" --principal-id _systemassignedidentityguid_
+(Azure managed identity security for Cosmos) **az cosmosdb sql role assignment create** -g _resourcegroup_ -a _cosmosaccountname_ --role-definition-name "Cosmos DB Built-in Data Contributor"` --scope "/" --principal-id _systemassignedidentityguid_

 12. Deploy the metadata sync and custom Function app by configuring the Azure Function to pull from your forked GH repo or by cloning the repo and doing a publish.
 13. Create the AI Search Index, Custom Skill and Indexer definitions (in that order) using the three JSON configuration files in the search-config folder of the Repo